-Attached is a memorandum from PFM Asset Management, SJCOG's investment advisor, stating the Investment Policy is in compliance with the sections of the California Government Code (the Code) that governs investment of public funds."
-PFM does, however, recommend make a few changes to incorporate a recent update to the Code and an update taking effect January 1, 2019.
-The attached Investment Policy is "redlined" to identify changes to the previously adopted policy.
-Briefly, the proposed changes are:
+Attached is a memorandum from PFM Asset Management, SJCOG's investment advisor, stating the Investment Policy is in compliance with the sections of the California Government Code that governs investment of public funds.

+PFM does not recommend any changes to the policy at this time.